 A participant became vested in benefits accrued under the Retirement Plan upon completion of five years of eligibility service.
 Normal retirement is at age 65.
 The Retirement Plan also provided for unreduced early retirement pensions for participants who retire at or after age 60 following completion of 15 years of eligibility service.
 Reduced benefits were available at age 55 with at least 10 years of service ("Standard Early Retirement") or as early as age 50 with age plus eligibility service equal to at least 80 or age 55 with at least 15 years of eligibility service ("Special Early Retirement").
 The plan benefit for a participant eligible for Standard Early Retirement is reduced by 3% for each year of age under 65 (e.g., age 64 would result in 97% of the benefit payable).
-The Retirement Plan benefit for a participant eligible for Synce at 5% of the benefit payable).
+The Retirement Plan benefit for a participant eligible for Special Early Retirement includes a 5% reduction for each year of age under 60 (e.g., age 59 would result in 95% of the benefit payable).

-A participant's average final compensation includes salary and approved bonus payments calculated under the Retirement Plan as follows: (1) the participant's average annual base salary for the five calendar years during the participant's last 120 calendar months of service which yield the highest such average plus (2) the participant's average approved bonus payments for the five calendar years during the participant's last 120 calendar months of service which yield the highest such average plus (2) the participant's average approved bonus payments for the five calendar years during the participant's last 120 calendar months of service which yield the highest such average.
+A participant's average final compensation includes salary and approved bonus payments calculated under the Retirement Plan as follows: (1) the participant's average annual base salary for the five calendar years during the participant's last 120 calendar months of service which yield the highest such average plus (2) the participant's average approved bonus payments for the five calendar years during the participant's last 120 calendar months of service which yield the highest such average.